putimegitasari/putimegitasari/README.md

 - 👋 Hi, I’m @putimegitasari
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently looking for a job
 - 📫 How to reach me putimegitasari@gmail.com
 <!---
 putimegitasari/putimegitasari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.